If you’re an aspiring lawyer and aren’t sure which area of law to specialize in, this guide has got you covered!

 You can choose to specialize as a bankruptcy lawyer and represent people involved in or owing debts.
 If you’re interested in finances, this might be the role for you!

 Securities lawyers are mainly involved in cases that relate to stocks, bonds, and other financial assets.
-You may end up working on cases that involve fraud as a securities lawyer.
+As a securities lawyer, you may end up working on cases that involve fraud.

 Elder law protects the rights of older adults and the elderly.
-Commonly, lawyers will deal with issues involving wills or estates, as well as health care and disability cases.
+Lawyers commonly deal with issues involving wills or estates, as well as health care and disability cases.

 Municipal lawyers deal with issues within municipalities, cities, and counties.
 As a municipal lawyer, you’ll likely handle cases related to property taxes, policing, small businesses, and other such issues.

 You might be overwhelmed by all the different law specialties you could pursue, but don’t worry!
-Our tool can help you decide which one is right for you.
+Our ‘What Type of Lawyer Should I Be?’ quiz can help you decide which one is right for you.

-Now that you have a better idea of the types of legal specialties there are, you may still be asking yourself, “what type of law should I practice?”
+Now that you have a better idea of the types of legal specialties there, you may still be asking yourself, “What type of law should I practice?”

 While it may be difficult to pick one law specialty, you should be able to eliminate the majority of specialties by following these steps: